Photo source: Pixabay

 Alicia Nicholls, B.Sc.(Hons), M.Sc.
 (Dist.), LL.B.(Hons)

-In the past she has worked as a consultant at the Organisation of American States‘ (OAS) Headquarters in Washington, DC. and as a research consultant at the Shridath Ramphal Centre for International Trade Law, Policy & Services of the University of the West Indies‘ Cave Hill Campus in Barbados where she contributed to research on the creative industries, migration and the diaspora economy.
+In the past she has worked as a consultant at the Organisation of American States‘ (OAS) Headquarters in Washington, DC. and as a research consultant at the Shridath Ramphal Centre for International Trade Law, Policy & Services of the University of the West Indies‘ Cave Hill Campus in Barbados (UWI SRC) where she contributed to research on the creative industries, migration and the diaspora economy.
+She is also a contributing author to the UWI SRC’s ‘Trading Thoughts’ column.

 Alicia is a Barbados Government Exhibition Winner (2005) and is a proud graduate of the University of the West Indies.
 She holds a Masters (M.Sc.) in International Trade Policy with distinction, a Bachelor of Science (B.Sc.)
 Political Science with First Class Honours and a Bachelor of Laws (LL.B.) with Upper Second Class Honours.
 Since November 2017, she also holds the FITT Diploma in International Trade credential from Ottawa, Canada-based Forum for International Trade Training (FITT), of which she is a member.